-I’m currently involved with two blogs.
 I am a co-editor of The Otter~La Loutre, the blog of the Network in Canadian History and Environment (NiCHE).
 The Otter~La Loutre provides a platform for emerging and established Canadian environmental historians and historical geographers to share their research.

 I have commissioned and edited a number of special series for The Otter~La Loutre since 2015.
 These include: